About The Event

 Workshops

-ICTA’25 and ATSN’25 will feature specialized workshops and thematic sessions designed to foster in-depth discussions, hands-on learning, and collaboration on key topics in ICT, assistive technologies, and accessibility.
+ATSN’26 will feature specialized workshops and thematic sessions designed to foster in-depth discussions, hands-on learning, and collaboration on key topics in assistive technologies and accessibility.
+These sessions will bring together experts, practitioners, and researchers to explore emerging challenges, technological advancements, and policy frameworks.

 Each workshop will provide an interactive platform for participants to engage with thought leaders, contribute to policy discussions, and explore cutting-edge technologies shaping the future of digital accessibility.
 Proposals for additional workshops are welcomed, with priority on topics that align with conference themes and address pressing global challenges in assistive technology and inclusive digital transformation.